My Buyers' Plan

 Buying Guidance

-Buying a new home is exciting and daunting at the same time.
-In concept, the process is relatively easy.
-Find a home, make an offer, and go to escrow.
-In reality, buying a home involves contract contingencies, home inspections, addenda, reports, disclosures, comparative market analysis, financing, and numerous forms that many first time home buyers and some seasoned buyers find confusing and overwhelming.
-Download a free Buyer’s Guide.
+Buying a new home is both exciting and overwhelming.
+On the surface, the process seems simple: find a home, make an offer, and go to escrow.
+In reality, buying a home involves contingencies, inspections, disclosures, reports, addenda, financing, comparative market analysis, and a mountain of paperwork that can leave both first-time and experienced buyers feeling confused and stressed.

 Buying Steps